Standards of Satisfactory Academic Progress for Financial Aid Eligibility

 SAP Standings

 The Standards of Satisfactory Academic Progress (SAP) are evaluated, and students are notified by email of their current SAP standing at the conclusion of each period of enrollment.
-Possible SAP standings include: Good Standing, Warning, Suspension, Probation, and Education Plan.
+Possible SAP standings include: Good Standing, Warning, Suspension, Probation, and Academic Plan.

 Good Standing